-If your are like me and considered adding chocolate rations to your food storage but haven’t yet, don’t wait until its too late.
+If you’re like me and considered adding chocolate rations to your food storage but haven’t yet, don’t wait until its too late.
 Have you noticed that chocolate prices have steadily increased?
 In 2016, many newspapers covered the global chocolate shortage.
 Its estimated that the shortages will start in 2020.
-I thought this may give me time to start adding some to my food storage but as I price shopped this February, it was an eye opener to see how much the prices have changed over the years.
-It wasn’t too long ago that you could pick up a bag of chocolate 2/$4 and now it’s 2/$7.
-It makes it hard to stock-up with these prices.

 Heat Resistant Chocolate Rations